Kyriosity/read-write/README+/pencraft/README+/essays/README+/LN-view.md

 + **Storage as a sound object-relational model over IBM DB2**\
 Instead of enclosed and specific Notes Storage Facility (NSF)<sup>💿</sup>
 + **Single-Page Web-Application as the only user client**<sup>🌩️</sup>\
-Akin to Angular or React, eliminating desktop premises and porting _@formula_ language to Javascript utilities
+Akin to Angular or React, eliminating desktop premises and porting _@formula_ language to JavaScript utilities
 + **Seamless UI integration of office features**\
 Either from Microsoft or those updated from Lotus<sup>🥀</sup>, in popular open formats
 + **Java as main language**<sup>☕</sup>\